 Rezum in the UK

 The North Hampshire Hospital is one of 5 centres in the UK that have been selected to start using this technology in the NHS.
-The data collected by these centres will be presented to NICE.
+The data collected by these centres was presented to NICE prior to the approval in August 2018.
+We hope that additional centres will start offering the treatment throughout the UK.
+To find out where Rezum is available in the UK, please visit www.rezum.co.uk

 Advantages of Rezum